rrees/book-notes/docs/into-the-grey-zone/index.md

 Brains consist of the neurons and the links between them.
 Both are important but the results of losing one and not the other are still being explored.

+Unusually this book also has its [own website](http://intothegrayzone.com/).
+Some of the events the book described were also filmed for documentaries or news programs and the clips are available for free on the site.